Da17iel/Ducky-Scripts/README.md

 DELAY 1000
 ```
 This Script can open Powershell as an administrator.
 And all without the user ever needing to touch the keyboard.
+>It can also be a Handy tool to automate Tasks

 <a name="YourTargets"></a>
 ### Your Targets